Pollster to Newsmax: N.Y. Redistricting Cost GOP Seats

-Pollster John McLaughlin criticized Democratic-led redistricting efforts in New York, telling Newsmax on Thursday that both major parties engage in political map-drawing while accusing Democrats of hypocrisy on the issue.
+Pollster John McLaughlin criticized Democrat-led redistricting efforts in New York, telling Newsmax on Thursday that both major parties engage in political map-drawing while accusing Democrats of hypocrisy on the issue.

 In New York in 2024, "the Democrats redistricted because the judge drew fair lines and Republicans won 11 seats.